oofaungoo/-Senior-Project-Web-Application-for-Managing-a-Restaurant/README.md

 # Web Application for Managing a Restaurant

-This is a senior project for building a web-based Point of Sale (POS) system to help manage a restaurant's operations efficiently.
+This is a senior project to build a web-based point-of-sale (POS) system to help a restaurant manage operations efficiently.

 ## 🚀 Technologies Used
 Front-end: JavaScript, HTML, CSS, React.js, Material UI (MUI)